Cotten’s quandary on if it’s his money or (keeping) his wife…

 Joseph Cotten heads the bill in a TV suspense filled story with the Master of Suspense, in their last collaboration.

 Enjoyable blogathons include those with new acting names to discover, and those with new films and television to view.
-I’d spotted (but not identified) joseph Cotten in a sea of acting talent in a seventies Airport disaster movie.
+I’d spotted (but not identified) Joseph Cotten in a sea of acting talent in 1977’s Airport disaster movie.
 Here the actor starred as Olivia De Havilland’s character’s old flame, with the pair reunited just as the plane literally hit rock bottom of the Bermuda Triangle.

-Cotten additionally starred with De Havilland in a the film Hush… Hush Sweet Charlotte (1964), a TV Movie adaptation of The Screaming Woman (1972) and the TV Series, The Love Boat (1977-87).
-For this blogathon, I’d initially watched the second of those three joint acting ventures.
-As I hoped to compare this TV Movie adaptation of The Screaming Woman with the original story – in a (later) TV Series – of this Ray Bradbury tale (as reviewed here).
+Cotten additionally starred with De Havilland in the film Hush… Hush Sweet Charlotte (1964), a TV Movie adaptation of The Screaming Woman (1972) and the TV Series, The Love Boat (1977-87).
+I compared this TV Movie adaptation to the Ray Bradbury series which told the original story in The Screaming Woman (1986).

 Then I noticed to my delight that this actor had the claim to fame of acting in two of Alfred Hitchcock’s movies – Shadow of a Doubt (1943) and Under Capricorn (1949) – and three episodes of the TV Series, Alfred Hitchcock Presents.
-These episodes listed as Dead Weight (1959), Together (1958) and Breakdown (1955).
-I chose to review their final TV collaboration with Cotten getting top billing (and I hoped this meant more screen time.)
+These episodes are listed as Dead Weight (1959), Together (1958) and Breakdown (1955).
+I chose to review Dead Weight, their final TV collaboration with Cotten getting top billing (as I hoped this meant more screen time.)

 The road signs became so dense that I had to abandon my automobile and proceed on foot.
 I do hope the time never comes when billboard will obscure this lovely scenery.
 Actually, I believe these are seedling signs.
 This is where the Highway Department grows them.
 You are probably more familiar with the wild variety that springs up along the roadside.

-Then adding their wee connection to the tale.
-As Hitchcock stresses the “tenuous” link to the story is that a car is included in this story!
-Then those opening credits rolled..
+The wee connection to the tale or as Hitchcock stresses the “tenuous” link to the story is that a car is included in this story!
+Then those opening credits rolled…

 This was a story filled with ominous moments of uncertainty throughout, with Masterson’s marriage the tip of the iceberg.
 Cotten was able to show many different sides to Masterson’s complex character and personality and how these factors affected his motivations.
-With him initially appearing the romantic hero (albeit in an extra marital affair) to him appearing more cowardly in his actions when he remembered he was married.
-Cowardly, as he did not disclose the incident with Rudy to the motorcycle cop and that he hoped to cover up Peg’s part in the story.
+He initially appeared the romantic hero (albeit in an extramarital affair) to more cowardly in his actions when he remembered he was married.
+Cowardly, as he did not disclose the incident with Rudy to the motorcycle cop and he hoped to cover up Peg’s part in the story.

 Masterson’s initial lawful and more honest character changed for the worst.
 He appeared keen to save his marriage and keep his outward, professional appearance intact.
 Whatever the cost.
-This heard in his voice he spoke about the alternative ways of the “Rudy problem”.
-This with a believable performance from Cotten as a man whose extra marital affair was on the verge of being discovered when the truth came out.
+This was heard in his voice as he spoke about the alternative ways of the “Rudy problem”.
+This with a believable performance from Cotten as a man whose extramarital affair was on the verge of being discovered when the truth came out.

-Observing Cotten’s multi layered performance, it was easy to see why Hitchcock worked together with so often with him in this kind of role.
-Cotten proving himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
-These attributes to be seen to full effect in those crucial and tense remaining scenes.
+Observing Cotten’s multi-layered performance, it was easy to see why Hitchcock worked together so often with him in this kind of role.
+Cotten proved himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
+These attributes are to be seen to full effect in those crucial and tense remaining scenes.